Subscription-Based Model

 Consumption:

-Scenario: Pipeline A v1.0 and Pipeline A v2.0 are both deployed in production
+Scenario: Pipeline A v1.0 and Pipeline A v2.0 are both deployed in Prod

-Each version is treated as a separate pipeline
+Each major version is treated as a separate pipeline

 Consumption: